 Galangal could be mistaken for ginger if you are new to the substance.
 It is a root just like ginger and turmeric, the taste however is quite different.
 Galangal has a subtler gingery taste and a more strong lemongrass-y king of taste to it.
 It is very popular in Asian cooking and has been used for centuries across the whole of the Eastern world.
 It has been used as a healing herb as well as a culinary food, it’s astringent property’s will help decongest lungs and improve cardiovascular circulation.

 Turmeric is another her or spice from the root family that is used widely all across Asia, and Thailand.
-It has many uses, and it not just used as a culinary food.
-It is used for it’s distinctive color as a dye, in many places around the world it is touted as being a wonder plant with many medicinal properties including the treatment of skin legions, stomach upset and throat infections, it is even said that it may have some potential to positively effect cancers within the human body.
-It has antibacterial and anti fungal properties to it, making this one multi purpose plant, for sure!
+It has many uses, and it not just used as culinary food.
+It is used for its distinctive color as a dye, in many places around the world it is touted as being a wonder plant with many medicinal properties including the treatment of skin lesions, stomach upset and throat infections, it is even said that it may have some potential to positively affect cancers within the human body.
+It has antibacterial and anti-fungal properties to it, making this one multi-purpose plant, for sure!